tanaikech/ImgApp/README.md

 ```

 - `imgFileId` (string) : File ID of new thumbnail image on Google Drive
-- `srcFileId` (integer) : File ID of file, which is updated thumbnail, on Google Drive
+- `srcFileId` (string) : File ID of file, which is updated thumbnail, on Google Drive

 The results can be retrieved as JSON object like below.